pangeo-data/education-material/wg/README.md

 We need to identify events and resources that become available from events of this sort to include them in the

+### August 21 22 23 pangeo community meeting UW Alder Hall

+* Leading Open Questions on Education
+  * "What is unclear or perhaps confusing about pangeo?" as path to "Who and what and how is pangeo teaching?"
+  * How should the pangeo Education WG play a role in testing pangeo tech?
+  * Does "publications = evidence of pangeo impact" motivate "What should the pangeo team emphasize today?"
+(Education, *)
+  * Value of "Get dataset X wired into pangeo"
+    * Idea is to motivate scientists who use X to migrate to pangeo
+    * What is { X } ?
+    * Process to select and import X?
+    * Should Pangeo Ed teach you how to import your own X?
+* 30 minute intro 4pm day 1
+* Thursday
+* Friday

 ### June 4 2019 start call